microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/backuprestoreroot-enable.md

 ## Request body

-In the request body, supply the appOwnerTenantId under which this application has been registered must be passed as a parameter.
+In the request body, supply the **appOwnerTenantId** in which this application is registered.

 ## Response